ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Hierarchy Name
    * IsActive
 3. In case of Exceptions, system triggers relevant error messages

-#### D. Fetch the Location Hierarchy Data based on a Location Code and a Language Code
+#### E. Fetch the Location Hierarchy Data based on a Location Code and a Language Code

 Upon receiving a  request to fetch all the Location Hierarchy Data with input parameters (Location Code and Language Code), the system fetches the Location Hierarchy Data based on requested Location code and language code.
 The following steps are performed by the system: